anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, based on the PER signature using the IDevID, POI is provided.
 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

-Depending on the capability of the pledge, it constructs the pledge enrollment-request (PER) as plain PKCS#10.
+Depending on the capability of the pledge, it constructs the pledge-enrollment-request (PER) as plain PKCS#10.
 Note, the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
 If the pledge has already implemented an enrollment protocol, it may leverage that functionality for the creation of the CSR.
 Note, {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats used by CMP or CMC.